A Comprehensive Overview Of The Symptoms Of Depression And Effective Treatment Methods

 Navigate depression symptoms with professional support

 Depression may not always present in the same way.
-It can vary in severity and length.
+Because there are multiple types of depression, depressive symptoms can vary in severity, length, and presentation.
 In the most recent version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), there are several depressive disorders that one can be diagnosed with, including the following.

 Major depressive disorder